openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 210 - 254 = Reserved

 255 = Lamp/relay is switched off for TIME (cfg 1).
 It does not wait for a motion event and works normally via current motion evaluation.
-The following option values may be configured, in addition to values in the range 0 to 209 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|